 Am I required to attend an orientation session?

 UHM's orientation program is not mandatory, but it is highly recommended.
 The orientation staff understands the needs of incoming students and has designed a program that offers essential information in a high energy, interactive format.
-At orientation, participants will be engaged in learning and be provided with tools that will enable them to become active agents throughout their years at UHM.
-Equally important, orientation offers them the chance to learn how to navigate successfully around campus and to also meet other incoming students and current students as well as staff and faculty.
-NSO is the opportunity to learn about everything the campus can offer them before the first day of classes.
+At orientation, participants will be engaged in learning and be provided with tools that will enable them to be proactive and involved throughout their time at UHM.
+Equally important, our orientation offers incoming students the chance to learn how to navigate the campus and to also meet other incoming students and current students as well as staff and faculty.
+NSO is the opportunity to learn about UHM life before the first day of classes.

 What will orientation for freshmen be like?

-The NSO program provides a vast variety of learning experiences all geared toward helping participants be successful students at UHM.
-The format includes large lecture and small group discussions facilitated by both staff and peers.
-Throughout the day, participants have many opportunities to ask questions.
-Additionally, because attendees are assigned to a group of approximately 10 of their peers (if attending the one-day program), guided by an NSO leader, they'll have multiple opportunities throughout the day to get to know other students.
+NSO provides a vast variety of learning experiences all geared toward helping participants be successful students at UHM.
+The format includes large lecture and small group discussions facilitated by staff and peers.
+Throughout the day, participants have many opportunities and are encouraged to ask questions.
+Additionally, because attendees are assigned to a group of approximately 9 of their peers (if attending the one-day program), they'll have multiple opportunities throughout the day to get to know other students.

-Those attending WoW will have the flexibility and opportunity to choose from a variety of workshops designed to meet the needs of incoming students.
+Those attending WoW have the flexibility and opportunity to choose from a variety of workshops designed to meet the needs of incoming students.
 These workshops mirror the 1-day curriculum with additional offerings that might be especially pertinent to those incoming students and their parents who are from the Continental U.S. or abroad.